 Check out the nice round numbers in these articles from Forbes:

-- 5 B2B Tips and Strategies That You Need to Know in 2019
+- 5 B2B Tips and Strategies That You Need to Know

 - 5 Roth IRA Rules You Must Know Before Opening An Account

 - Top 5 Writing Tips For Entrepreneurs